August 13, 2019

 Software development is a process.
 And we need to have full control of this process in order to arrive at satisfactory results—i.e. a working piece of software that meets our requirements and quality goals—and do so within a reasonable timeframe and budget.

-As I already pointed out above, at Monterail we care deeply about the core functions of the apps we make.
+As I already pointed out above, at Monterail we care deeply about the core functions of the software we make.
 They need to work, period.
-And to check whether they work correctly, we test them in and out, trying to take a fresh approach to the task every single time.
+And to check whether they work correctly, we test them in and out, trying to take a fresh approach to the task of evaluation every single time.
 The problem is, however, that you miss some things if you repeat the same procedures every day.

 So, in order to systematize the work, we use Jira and file all the steps we take, and all the tasks and bugs related to a given app.
-But to make sure I didn’t miss anything, after all that is said and done, I always open the ISO 25010 link and go through all of the columns, asking myself questions about the elements on the list.
+But to make sure I didn’t miss anything, after all that is said and done, I always open the ISO 25010 Standard link and go through all of the columns, asking myself questions about the elements on the list.
 It’s sort of a QA of the QA process.

 Obviously, not all of the items on the list are applicable or important, for example—installability is crucial for mobile apps, but not for the QA process.

 In these cases, I look at the ISO/IEC 25010 standard and run a quality check of the application following those eight quality factors.

 Each project is different, so you cannot exactly treat the list as a ready-made plan of action.
 First, think about what is important for the client and the user.
 And remember to think about it from the very beginning of your work with the client.

 Every organization benefits from “best practices” and predictability.
 Process standardization and automation of testing saves us considerable time and money, and helps protect ourselves against common bugs.
 But predicting obstacles and errors cannot be added to the product after the product itself is already built.